Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

 pahchāntā nahīñ huuñ abhī rāhbar ko maiñ

 (tez-rau: fast speed, rāhbar: guide, leader.
-Short distances I walk with everyone who moves rapidly, I know not yet who the guide is.)
+For short distances I walk with everyone who moves rapidly; I know not yet who the guide is.)

 Shakespeare: Oh you simpleton dervish, nonsense, do not look for virtue in necessity!
-As I said, he artfully reinterpreted the Hamlet soliloquy ...
+As I said, he has artfully reinterpreted the Hamlet soliloquy ...
 Whether ’tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And, by opposing, end them?...”.
-The Peppoo not making him the convenor of Indi alliance pierced his heart like an arrow and so he decided to jettison his bag of misfortune and jump to another boat in his sea of troubles, the unstoppable Endi ship captained by the redoubtable Moody.
+The Pepoos failure to make him the convenor of Indi alliance pierced his heart like an arrow and so he decided to jettison his bag of misfortune and jump to another boat in his sea of troubles: the unstoppable Endi ship captained by the Moody.
 In any case, it is good drama and quoting you with a twist:

 Ham ko ma.alūm hai siyaasat kī haqīqat lekin